Intestinal Motility Disorders Workup

 Approach Considerations

-A complete workup should be performed to exclude an organic cause for the patient’s symptoms (eg, myxedema, dynamic bowel obstruction, or malignancy, which are eminently treatable conditions).
+Perform a complete workup to exclude an organic cause for the patient’s symptoms (eg, myxedema, dynamic bowel obstruction, or malignancy, which are eminently treatable conditions).
 Only after the complete workup has been carried out can the patient be deemed to have a functional problem.

 Workup may include laboratory studies, diagnostic imaging, manometry, electromyography (EMG), endoscopy, and diagnostic laparoscopy or laparotomy.[11]